 Alex spends so much time on this episode about the logo.

-The idea of our soldiers associating with him is absolutely chilling, and suggests that we don't need to just get out of foreign wars, we may need to abolish the armed services.
+The idea of our soldiers associating with him is absolutely chilling and suggests that we don't need to just get out of foreign wars.

-I've read tons of military blogs about this subject, and literally none of them suggest that Chris Kyle adopted this.
+I've read tons of military blogs about this subject, and literally none of them suggest that Chris Kyle adopted this logo because it's part of a long-standing Marine lineage.

-Every single one of them talks about how he specifically took the logo from the Marvel comic because he was a military celebrity, and because he was a military celebrity, it caught on.
+Every single one of them talks about how he specifically took the logo from the Marvel comic because he was a military celebrity, or because he was a military celebrity, it caught on.

 All of the websites quote Kyle's autobiography.